 "We had good ideas in the first half, we just weren't finishing,' said Parsons.
 "We talked at halftime and came out determined to get refocused, and get a goal.'

 The Hurricanes forced seven corners in the first 30 minutes, including one eight-minute stretch where Villa Maria was awarded six corners.
-But they couldn't
+But they couldn't convert, and only got off four shots in the half.

 "Merion did a nice job on defense,' said Villa Maria coach Janet Coady.
 "The did a great job of getting back and packed in front of the cage, and we couldn't get through.'